 Prepare a slide presentation or possibly a short video to review with companies when you arrange a meeting.
 It should highlight the benefits of massage in the workplace by lowering stress and improving health to boost productivity and reduce the number of days employees call in sick.
 Include what kind of massage you offer and testimonials from clients, if possible.
-During your meeting ask a lot of questions so you can come back with a more targeted proposal, including costs.
+During your meeting, ask a lot of questions so you can come back with a more targeted proposal, including costs.

 Market far and wide

 Make your spa or massage practice more visible in your community.
 Look for opportunities to guest blog on the topic of corporate wellness, with the emphasis on massage.
 Even contact your local newspaper to see if they would be interested in doing a story on the topic and offer yourself as a source on massage.
-Also consider partner marketing to boost your visibility among local companies.
+Also, consider partner marketing to boost your visibility among local companies.
 Work with a local fitness center to offer companies employee discount membership packages and a package of massage sessions.
-Also consider participating in community events to get in front of more people, some of whom many be good leads to corporate opportunities.
+Also, consider participating in community events to get in front of more people, some of whom may be good leads to corporate opportunities.

 As SpaFinder Wellness 365 points out in its trends report, workplace wellness moves from annual checkups and smoking cessation to a culture of purpose to achieve healthier and happier workers, lower healthcare costs, higher productivity, less absenteeism, and less turnover.
 Clearly, this is a great time to expand your services to the corporate marketplace.